droe-lang/droe-lang.github.io/src/guide/task-actions.md

   url: /guide/cli/
 ---

-Task actions in Roelang provide a specialized way to define and execute discrete units of work or automation tasks.
+Task actions in Roe provide a specialized way to define and execute discrete units of work or automation tasks.
 They're designed for workflow automation, process management, and building executable task sequences.

 ## Basic Task Syntax